THE AMAZING 2001 FLOOD!

 6:30 pm, little did I suspect what was

 in store for us later that night.
-There was
+At this time, it was raining lightly.

 huge rains of the previous Tuesday that had devastated our